-How Using a Prepaid Electricity Meter Can Save You Money
+How Prepaid Energy Metering Can Save You Money

 Technically speaking, a prepaid electricity meter has no effect on the energy efficiency of your home appliances.
 The amount of energy consumed stays the same if no habits are changed, and there is only a difference in the payment method.